ueman/feedback/README.md

 ---

+💰 Using this library in a commercial product?
+Consider [becoming a sponsor](https://github.com/ueman#sponsor-me).

+---

 A Flutter package for obtaining better feedback.
 It allows the user to provide interactive feedback directly in the app, by annotating a screenshot of the current page, as well as by adding text.